Exterior view of modern apartments

 Capital Gains Tax

-It was also announced that, with effect from 6 April 2024, the higher rate of Capital Gains Tax (CGT) that applies on the disposal of residential property will be reduced from 28% to 24% for higher rate taxpayers.
+It was also announced that, with effect from 6 April 2024, the higher rate of CGT that applies on the disposal of residential property will be reduced from 28% to 24% for higher rate taxpayers.

-The abolishment of the FHL regime could therefore result in an increased CGT rate from 10%, i.e. the reduced rate for businesses qualifying for Business Asset Disposal Relief, to a maximum rate of 24%.
+The abolishment of the FHL regime could therefore result in an increased CGT rate from 10%, i.e. the reduced rate for businesses qualifying for Business Asset Disposal Relief (BADR), to whatever the standard residential rate of CGT will be at the time of disposal.
+The current rate is24%.

 Pension Contributions